YuanhaoGong/CurvatureFilter/README.md

 | Lang.      | C++ | Matlab | C++ | Matlab | C++ | Matlab | C++| C++|
 | MilliSec.      | 103 | 514 | 130 | 21 | 12 | 20 | 11| 8|

 Matlab version is R2015a and GCC version is 5.1.
-All tests are on a Thinkpad T410 with i7 core CPU.
+All tests are on a Thinkpad T410 with i7-620M core CPU (2.6GHz).
+We take the time for 100 iterations and divide it by 10.
+On average, curvature filters take 1 millisecond per iteration.
 ***
 ## Features
 #### 1) Computational Efficient ![image](images/fast.jpg) :